 Sec.
 2. President’s Report

 a.
-At every membership meeting the President shall report to the membership on all Board actions taken
+At every membership meeting the President shall report to the membership on all Board actions taken since the last membership meeting.

 Sec.
 3 Board Participation in Club Activities

 a.
-Executive and At-Large Board Members shall participate in at least one club Pride event annually, as
+Executive and At-Large Board Members shall participate annually in at least one SDNYC sponsored or co-sponsored Pride event, such as a Pride march,as determined by a majority vote of the Board.

 b.
-Executive and At-Large Board Members shall participate in club campaign activities on behalf of
+Executive and At-Large Board Members shall participate in at least one club SDNYC campaign activity on behalf of endorsed candidates, as determined by a majority vote of the Board.

-d.
-Tenured Board Members shall make every effort to attend Board meetings when possible and
+c.
+Tenured Board Members shall make every effort to attend Board meetings when possible and otherwise remain engaged in the activities of the club.

 Sec.
 4 Endorsements